Chr157i4n/TMC2209_Raspberry_Pi/README.md

 **Pin parameter order in constructor has changed in version 0.2 to EN, STEP, DIR !**
 \
 \
-This is a library to drive a stepper motor with a TMC2209 stepper driver and a Raspberry Pi
+This is a library to drive a stepper motor with a TMC2209 stepper driver and a Raspberry Pi.

 This code is still experimental, so use it on your own risk.